DODD Services: United Home Care Services

 Community Respite

-Care you can trust, relief you deserve is designed to offer short-term, compassionate care to individuals while providing caregivers the opportunity to rest and recharge.
+Care you can trust, relief you deserve.
+As a trusted DODD provider in Ohio, our respite care services are designed to offer short-term, compassionate support to individuals while giving caregivers the opportunity to rest and recharge.
 At our facility, we create a supportive and enriching environment where clients receive personalized attention and engaging activities.
-Our goal is to ensure individuals feel comfortable and connected while their caregivers experience the peace of mind they deserve.
+Our goal is to ensure individuals feel comfortable, safe, and connected while their caregivers experience the peace of mind they deserve.

 🧑🏽⚕️ Offer Professional Short-Term Care